 - Each school year, with the assistance of the campus-level committee, develop, review, and revise the campus improvement plan.
 [See BQ]

-- (For high school principals only) Serve, or appoint someone to serve, as deputy registrar for the county in which the school is located.
-Election Code 13.046
+- For high school principals, serve, or appoint someone to serve, as deputy voter registrar for the county in which the school is located.
+Election Code 13.046; 1 TAC 81.7

 Education Code 11.202(b), .253(c), (h) [See also DMA]